-Stakeholder Comments and Identified Issues Consideration and Proposed Resolution delays on training.
-The assessor requirements should be the current qualification OR 3 years experience.) • R VIC RTO, AC Assessor Requirements: This has the potential to be problematic to RTOs recruiting suitable staff and disadvantage some suitably qualified trainers.
+Stake holder Co mments and Identified Issues Consideration and Proposed Resolution delays on training.
+The assessor requirements should be the current qualification OR 3 years experience.) • VIC RTO, AC Assessor Requirements: This has the potential to be problematic to RTOs recruiting suitable staff and disadvantage some suitably qualified trainers.
 Covered by the Standards for RTOs 2015 1.13.
 Noted.
 Thank you for the feedback.
 Specific assessor requirements removed from the AC.
-Additional advice to assist RTOs, trainers and assessors with risk assessments and related risk controls, including horse and rider matching is included in Companion Volume: User Guide: Safety in Equine Training. • R RTO, Assessor qualifications "Assessors of this unit must satisfy the requirements for assessors in applicable vocational education and training legislation, frameworks and/or standards".
+Additional advice to assist RTOs, trainers and assessors with risk assessments and related risk controls, including horse and rider matching is included in Companion Volume: User Guide: Safety in Equine Training. • NSW RTO, 1.
+Assessor qualifications "Assessors of this unit must satisfy the requirements for assessors in applicable vocational education and training legislation, frameworks and/or standards".
 [RTO name] - considers this directive provides sufficient information for a UofC document.
 Noted.
 Thank you for the feedback.
 Specific assessor requirements removed from the AC.
 Additional advice to assist RTOs, trainers and assessors with risk assessments and related risk controls, including horse and rider matching is included in Companion Volume: User Guide: Safety in Equine Training.
 "The following specific assessor requirements apply to this unit.
 The assessor must: • hold a current first aid certificate • hold a current, recognised qualification for instructing or coaching horse riding and handling skills (refer to User Guide for details) have a minimum of 3 years of experience providing instruction on riding techniques to beginner level riders.
 This experience must have been undertaken within the past 4 years and include one on one coaching and coaching to a group of at least 2 riders" [RTO name] - considers this specific 'assessor' information should not be stipulated in a UofC document.
 This specific assessor information can be decided upon by each individual RTO.
 2. Performance Evidence criteria - "cantering for a continuous distance of a minimum of 200 metres in 2 point and 3 point seat" Stipulating a set canter distance is not consistent with the walk and trot requirements.
 How canter is demonstrated should be left to the expertise and judgement of the assessor.
 The following performance evidence point is sufficient - "cantered on correct lead on both reins" - is consistent and sufficient.
-The SMEWG advised to retain the PE requirements for cantering for a distance of 200 metres in a 2 and 3 point seat.
+Remembering the student needs to demonstrate all gaits on multiple horses and occasions.
+By adding set distances in any The SMEWG advised to retain the PE requirements for cantering for a distance of 200 metres in a 2 and 3 point seat.
 This is basic and required at this level to demonstrate control of the horse.